HTSL's 2014 Softball Season Ends

-Haverford Township Softball League's fourth consecutive Fall Ball season is winding down!
-Fifty-six girls ages 13-17, representing ten different area high schools and middle schools, are participating.
-Our fall season will continue through Thursday, October 30.
-Come out and enjoy a game at our beautiful "Field of Dreams"!
+Haverford Township Softball League's fourth consecutive Fall Ball season is in the books!
+Fifty-six girls ages 13-17 representing ten different area high schools and middle schools participated.
+The weather cooperated, and the softball was spectacular!

 CYCLONE ARE 2014 HTSL CHAMPIONS!